madetech/handbook/guides/chalet_time_policy.md

 Bids team will update the Scheduling team each week of bids people with chalet time can get involved with.

-Marketing team will maintain a visible backlog of tasks people with chalet time can do to help promote Made Tech.
-This will be posted in the [`#chalet-time-team`][1] Slack channel at the beginning of each week.
+Marketing team will have a visible [backlog](https://trello.com/b/GpbyEM2N/chalet-marketing-projects) of tasks people can do to help promote Made Tech.
+This is pinned to the top of [`#chalet-time-team`][1] Slack channel in important links.
+If you have a look and feel that it is something you could pick up, please assign your name to the card.
+If you need any more information, please reach out to in [`#demand-marketing-team`](https://madetechteam.slack.com/archives/C01MMH7DGUA) and they will be able to provide more details and context etc.

+If you have an idea for a blog post join [`#demand-content`](https://madetechteam.slack.com/archives/CSGHC1WH0) and read the 'how to blog for Made Tech' pinned post to get started.

 #### 3. Hiring

 Scheduling team will give the Talent team coordinators access to the Kimble report of who has chalet to do extra hiring interviews or require training to do so.

-Scheduling team will giving the Talent team coordinators access to the Kimble report of who’s has chalet.

 #### 4. Research and development

-The R&D team will maintain a visible backlog of tasks people with chalet time can do either to help build products or research new opportunities.
-This will be posted in the [`#chalet-time-team`][1] Slack channel at the beginning of each week.
+The R&D team will add tasks to the [CoP trello board](https://trello.com/b/taj8yvLP/communities-improvements-backlog) in [`#chalet-time-team`][1] Slack channel for people in the chalet to do to help build products or research new opportunities.

 ##### 5. Communities of practice

 Capability and Delivery Heads will maintain a [visible backlog of tasks](https://trello.com/b/taj8yvLP/capability-improvement-backlog) people with chalet time can undertake to improve their community of practice.
-This will be posted weekly in both [`#chalet-time-team`][1] and [`#cop-improvements-backlog`](https://madetechteam.slack.com/archives/C03BMF2E39S) Slack channels.
+This is pinned to [`#chalet-time-team`][1] Slack channel.

 ## Length of chalet time activities